Questions should be directed to the water department business office at (731) 587-3126.

 Please call Martin City Hall with any questions.

 The City of Martin’s wastewater collection system consists of a network of approximately 125 miles of pipe.
 These sewer lines and mains, which range in size from 4 to 36 inches in diameter, must be maintained 24 hours a day to make sure wastewater is safely delivered from your home or business to the treatment plant.
-A crew of 4 sewer maintenance employees perform around the clock to ensure these lines are in good working condition through inspection, cleaning and repairs.
+A crew of 4 sewer maintenance employees perform around the clock to ensure these lines are in good working condition through inspection, cleaning, and repairs.
 They also make taps for new service connections and perform short sewer line extensions.
 The sewerage system is undergoing continuous rehabilitation to prevent rain-induced infiltration and inflow from entering and keeping wastewater from exiting.
 For more information on these projects, call our office at (731) 587-4910.

-In spite of the city’s best efforts, wastewater spills occur when sanitary sewer pipes become blocked, restricted or hydraulically overloaded due to excessive rainfall, causing sewage to flow out through manholes or back up onto private property.
+In spite of the city’s best efforts, wastewater spills occur when sanitary sewer pipes become blocked, restricted, or hydraulically overloaded due to excessive rainfall, causing sewage to flow out through manholes or back up onto private property.
 Most spills are relatively small and can be stopped and cleaned up quickly.
-Left unattended, however, overflows can result in property damage, foul odors, environmental problems and fish kills.
+Left unattended, however, overflows can result in property damage, foul odors, environmental problems, and fish kills.
 Our goal is to minimize these overflows and keep the community’s wastewater collection system in good working order.
 Customers can help by letting us know if they see or suspect a sewage overflow.
 Please call (731) 587-4910 or (731) 587-3126 to report a spill.

 When applying for a new sewer connection, please contact city hall at (731) 587-3126.
 An application form will need to be completed and a tap fee will be required before a work order can be generated for sewer maintenance to schedule this work.
 Depending upon the circumstances, a lateral construction fee may be required if no connection exists or if one is present but the lateral needs to be extended to serve the property.

 The street department is responsible for various projects ranging from potholes, sidewalk and asphalt repairs.
 City streets are checked regularly for damages and are repaired as soon as possible.
 All street signs and storm drains within the city limits are installed and maintained by the street department.
-Right of ways are checked for visibility and obstructions.
+Right of ways is checked for visibility and obstructions.

-We are on call 24 hours a day for any road hazards such as spills, snow, ice or flooding.
-The street department also removes blown down trees or any other hazard complaints.
+We are on call 24 hours a day for any road hazards such as spills, snow, ice, or flooding.
+The street department also removes blown-down trees or any other hazard complaints.

 For more information or emergencies, you may contact the City of Martin street department at (731) 587-4910 during regular business hours.
 Our business hours Monday – Friday, 7:00 am until 4:00 pm if you have an emergency after hours, during weekends or holidays call the Martin Police Department at (731) 587-5355.
 All emergencies will be forwarded to the proper contact person.